 The profession of Physical Therapy has evolved over many years.
 The most substantial changes for the Physical Therapist have to do with the extent to which they must prepare to function effectively in a vital healthcare role.
 To that end, today's practitioner must also be prepared to act as consultant, educator, administrator, and clinical scholar, which requires advanced skills in critical thinking in addition to the traditional entry-level preparation of the past.

-In addition to becoming a better physical therapist practitioner, there's another reason to earn the title of Doctor of Physical Therapy: As of 2014, all new US trained PTs graduate with their DPT.
-This was a part of Vision 2020 , a directive from the American Physical Therapy Association (APTA) for all physical therapy to be provided by Doctors of Physical Therapy by the year 2020.
+In addition to becoming a better physical therapist practitioner, there's another reason to earn the title of Doctor of Physical Therapy: As of 2014, all new US trained PTs graduate with their entry-level DPT degree.
+This was a part of Vision 2020 , a directive from the American Physical Therapy Association (APTA) for all physical therapy to be provided by Doctors of Physical Therapy by the year 2020 and continues with the new vision and guiding principles.
 New PTs are entering the workforce with potentially higher degrees, current knowledge and skill sets, than more experienced PTs.
 Fortunately, Utica College provides a convenient way for licensed PTs to transition to the next level.

 Licensed Physical Therapists now have the opportunity to earn a post-professional Doctor of Physical Therapy degree at Utica College through this innovative online program.
 DPT courses are all taught by qualified and experienced clinicians and are taken online in addition to one campus residency.
 Students will also complete a physical therapy practicum course under the guidance of the faculty.
 This graduate capstone course will allow you to focus evidence-based training in an area of physical therapy that aligns with your professional interests and career goals.
 The result?
 Graduates who are better prepared to become leaders in physical therapy.